-To reset the breaker (see picture on page 23), push in the reset button on the side of the breaker.
-The button is small and not very visible.
-If the breaker continues to trip, a short circuit or overload condition is indicted.
+To reset the breaker, disconnect and then reconnect the power connector to the truck.
+If the breaker continues to trip, a short circuit or overload condition is indicated.
 Have the system checked by qualified personnel.

 Exterior Light Fuse Box

 CAMPER FUSE PANEL (12-volt Interior Circuits)